 An important and numerous meeting of power-loom weavers was held on an open space of ground at the top of Tumbling Hill, near the Thornton-road, Bradford, to consider the best means of counteracting the "two-loom system," which is causing so much distress and turmoil in these districts.

-Mr. Charles Whitecote was called to the chair, and briefly Mr. Barabas Knosthropp moved the first resolution, which was to the following effect :--- "That seeing the evils that exist, and the consequences that are likely to result
+Mr. Charles Whitecote was called to the chair, and briefly introduced the business of the meeting.
+Mr. Barnabas Knosthropp moved the first resolution, which was to the following effect :- " That seeing the evils that exist, and the consequences that are likely to result from the continuance of the "two-loom system" by adding to the numbers already out of employ, and thus furnishing the means, through "surplus labour," for continual reduction in our wages, we therefore resolve to assist the weavers of Messrs.
+Brown until their just demands are complied with."